 - Julian Schink, MD, Robert H. Lurie Comprehensive Cancer Center of Northwestern University, The Efficacy and Safety of Tivozanib in Recurrent, Platinum-Resistant Ovarian, Fallopian Tube or Primary Peritoneal Cancer

 The awardees responded to a Request for Proposals issued by the NCCN ORP to the 21 NCCN Member Institutions.
-Submissions were peer reviewed by the NCCN Dabrafenib and Trametinib Scientific Review Committees.
-The awardees were selected based on several key criteria, including scientific merit, existing data, and the types of studies necessary to further evaluate the activity of dabrafenib and trametinib.
+Submissions were peer reviewed by the NCCN Tivozanib Scientific Review Committee.
+The awardees were selected based on several key criteria, including scientific merit, existing data, and the types of studies necessary to further evaluate the activity of tivozanib.